DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

   caption: "Figure 14: Data sharing agreement"
 }) }}

-We removed mention of the DSA from the ‘check your answers’ page since there’s already a check box at the end of the DSA itself.
-That should be enough to confirm that the user has agreed to the DSA.
+We removed mention of the DSA from the ‘check your answers’ page since there was already a confirmation check box at the end of the DSA itself.

 {{ appFigure({
   image: {